arangesh/HandyNet/README.md

 ```

 ## Testing
-An example of using the HandyNet network for inference can be seen in [this script](https://github.com/arangesh/HandyNet/blob/master/scripts/demo_inference.py).
+An example using the HandyNet network for inference can be seen in [this script](https://github.com/arangesh/HandyNet/blob/master/scripts/demo_inference.py).

 This script can be used to generate results on the KITTI test set as follows:
 ```shell